nascentxyz/pyrometer/THEORY.md

 | `RangeOp::Concat` | Concatenation | `concat` | [`RangeDynamic`] |

-### Mapping the Relation Domain to the Interval Domain
+### Mapping the Relational Domain to the Interval Domain

 Throughout the program we generate *relational* elements - i.e. Dynamic range elements (i.e. `x = y`).
 While this dynamic relationship is often informative, most often the actual interval domain (i.e. `"x" ∈ [ 0, 255 ]`) is more relevant.